grafolean/grafolean/doc/HOWTO-NetFlow.md

 # NetFlow

-One of the officially supported protocols in Grafolean is NetFlow.
-Currently versions v5 and v9 are supported (though it should be easy to improve [Grafolean NetFlow bot](https://github.com/grafolean/grafolean-netflow-bot/) to support other versions if needed).
+One of the officially supported protocols in Grafolean is NetFlow (currently versions v5 and v9 are supported).

 ## Configuration